iay/omnifocus-automation-examples/README.md

   non-client items).
 You can focus on any mixture of folders and projects that you can navigate to through the API.

+* **Focus: Maybe** Focuses down on projects with a particular tag.
+I have a tag group called "When"; inside it I have a tag called "?
+Maybe" and another called "🔮 Someday".
+I use two instances of this action to select just my "someday/maybe" lists.
+These are always marked as on hold, but the selection process ignores projects marked Done or Dropped.

 I wrote [a blog post](https://iay.org.uk/blog/2019/10/13/omnifocus-automation/) about how I use these actions.